psaia/react-serial-forms/README.md

 # Usage

-There are 2 main essential fundamental parts to Serial Forms:
+There are 3 fundamental aspects to Serial Forms:

 1. Validation - On field change check value for validity.
 2. Serialization - Serial Forms allows you to be expressive with creating forms by giving you the ability to specify how the data is formatted by the naming conventions of the `name` attribute.
+3. Freedom.
+You should not be restricted by using premade columns or rows.
+Just build the form the way you want with whatever frontend technology you want.

 Without extending Serial Forms, the fields are very basic.